Guerrero25/gitclean/README.md

 ## Usage

-After installing the gem it can be can used with the `gitclean` command
+After installing the gem it can be used with the `gitclean` command

 `gitclean [options]`